marksgraham/DW-POSSUM/README.md

 ### Datasets

-Some of the simualated datasets used in the journal papers referenced below can be downloaded [here.](https://www.nitrc.org/projects/diffusionsim/)
+Some of the simulated datasets used in the journal papers referenced below can be downloaded [here.](https://www.nitrc.org/projects/diffusionsim/)

 ### References